Drugs, alcohol & mental health

 The National Institute for Health and Care Excellence (NICE) produces guidance for the NHS and other organisations responsible for people’s health and care.
 They say that people who have a severe mental illness and drug or alcohol problem should get help under the Care Programme Approach (CPA).
 The CPA is a framework that the NHS uses to plan someone’s long-term care.

-Under the CPA you would get a care co-ordinator to plan your care.
+Under the CPA you will have a care co-ordinator to plan your care.
 They will help to write a care plan.
 This should account for all the different needs you might have such as:

 - social care,